 District supervisors take office on the first Monday in December on the year in which they are elected or appointed.

 It should be noted that all terms of office will end in December of even-numbered years only.
 Full term elected and appointed positions will begin term of office after taking the oath of office in December.
 If filling an unexpired term of an elected or appointed supervisor, office will be assumed after the commission approves the appointment and the supervisor takes the oath of office.
-For example, in 2012 there will be two supervisors on each district board in NC whose terms will expire - one elected and one appointed.
-No supervisor terms will expire in 2013.
-In 2014, there will be three supervisors on each district board in NC whose terms will expire - two elected and one appointed.
+For example, in 2014 there will be three supervisors on each district board in NC whose terms will expire - two elected and one appointed.
+No supervisor terms will expire in 2015.
+In 2016, there will be two supervisors on each district board in NC whose terms will expire - one elected and one appointed.

-Original copies of the forms referenced below should be maintained on file in district offices; copies should be submitted to the general division address - NC Division of Soil and Water Conservation, 1614 Mail Service Center, Raleigh, NC 27699-1614.
+Original copies of the forms referenced below should be maintained on file in district offices; for reference, copies should be uploaded to the division by districts - details coming soon!
 Older versions of the forms will NOT be accepted; please make sure you are using current forms posted on this site.

 The NC Soil and Water Conservation Commission appoints board members to district boards based upon recommendations from these local boards.
 Please keep in mind that when supervisors "switch" seats on their local boards (e.g. move from an elected to appointed position), that the resignation/appointment process must be followed with commission approval action.